legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 **Pattern encoding for C:** `Pc = [1, 0, 0]`

-Now what we can do is take the part from the text that aligns at any position and see how many ones align with each other, then add them up to see how many of that character align at this position.
-Simple stuff.
+Now here's the things, we can do a sliding window approach, but on these encoded binary signals!
+We slide our pattern across the text, and wherever we see two `1`s aligning (both text and pattern have `1` at the same position), that's a character match.
+Then we just add up all the aligned `1`s to get the total matches at that position.

 Let's do this for character `G` to make it clearer.
 For our text `ACCGTTACGGATTACGA`, `G` appears at positions 4, 9, 10, and 17: